Poeschl/RoboRush/README.md

 Make sure you have [podman](https://podman.io/docs/installation) and [podman-compose](https://github.com/containers/podman-compose)
 (or docker and docker-compose) installed on your system, since the dev environment runs on a container-based reverse proxy.

+> [!INFO]
+> Make sure to have also git lfs installed on your system!
+Some files are stored in the large file system.

 For the database test testcontainers is used.
 So make sure you make the podman socket available.
 ([See here for more](https://podman-desktop.io/docs/migrating-from-docker/using-the-docker_host-environment-variable)) As a second step the used builder `ryuk` needs to be disabled, since it doesn't play well with podman right now.